[ONGOING] Extending LLVM's Kaleidoscope: Code-gen edition

 Hey everyone, how everyone's doing?
 I've graduated Berkeley and have been back at my parents' place for a while now, getting ready to start Igalia :) I'm still doing good hahhaa :)

-Anyways, let's talk business hahah :) This article documents what I've learned about the basics of LLVM's code generation process, self-contained in lowering from AST to LLVM-IR.
+Anyways, let's talk business hahah :) This article documents what I've learned about codegen in LLVM through my compiler.
+Originally the codegen was produced in llvm-ir but i've since retrofitted it in MLIR.
 This includes basic stack variables, addition, subtraction, etc etc to strings, structs as well as garbage collection.

 As is tradition, here are three songs for you by Zedd: Papercut, Addicted To A Memory, and Done With Love.
 All three songs showcase extremely well the emotional depth of a person in and out of love.